hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [18:46:37](#zF5xHj3DQQfZt4W3oOP9f7rn3KLpC_SyPeTs8sS1Nis) <luce80>:
 Thanks for testing.
-Button glitch is the way Windows shows a focused button Ì†ΩÌ∏â Misalinement is probably due to not beeing able to use float pair!s but should be tested also on other platform (to see even worse misalignement Ì†ΩÌ∏â
+Button glitch is the way Windows shows a focused button üòâ Misalinement is probably due to not beeing able to use float pair!s but should be tested also on other platform (to see even worse misalignement üòâ
-Yes, first dialog has a timeout , that you tested to work Ì†ΩÌ∏â
+Yes, first dialog has a timeout , that you tested to work üòâ
 @greggirwin thank you for your version from which I started :)

 [18:55:47](#JY1_VJQEbTbh4HhXLRsNJ8HYHmpPTXeZ2ciyoUTMFXk) <greggirwin (Gregg Irwin)>:
 :+1:

 [18:58:40](#chx--HnWwwFo7g4ToZd6d24jgz764tvh8AiSgWruyR4) <hiiamboris (NOT THIS ONE)>:
-> Button glitch is the way Windows shows a focused button Ì†ΩÌ∏â
+> Button glitch is the way Windows shows a focused button üòâ

 I think it should show "Yes", not "Ok" (besides correct spelling is "OK")